Software Testing Best Practices

 Carry out Regression Tests

-I would say this is the chief best practice in software testing best practices.
+I would say this is the chief best practice among the practices in testing software.
 We use regression tests to guarantee existing features work fine even after modifying the application’s code.
-Regression tests have to re-run the existing test cases and ensure they do not fail when we add a program or code modification.
-For that reason, regression tests are helpful when there are requirement changes and when we wish to add a new feature to the software application.
+Regression tests must re-run the existing test cases and ensure they do not fail when we add a program or code modification.
+For that reason, performing regression testing would be helpful when there are requirement changes, and we wish to add a new feature to the software application.
+Furthermore, automated regression tests simplify and streamline the entire process, freeing the QA testers to focus on complex case-specific tests.
+Once automated, they can be activated by the code control system each time a build is formed.

 What are the regression testing tools?